andrevidela/Research-report/Thesis/index.md

 This implementation is only the first step into extended the language for full reference counting without garbage collection, in the meantime, there are a lot of intermediate steps.
 And additionally, now that the seal is broken on multiple types of multiplicities, nothing stops us from implementing different multiplicities for Idris2 and see what happens.
 We can now discover semantics for semirings, rather than use different semirings to reach different semantics.
 Granule already has products, intervals, access variables and natural numbers in addition to linearity as their multiplicity.
 It would be interesting to see what matrices, or polynomials offer in terms of semantics as a resource tracking semiring.

-The immediate next step for this project is to repeat this experiment (generalizing some aspect of the compiler) but with linearity checking rather than semirings.
-Indeed given an implementation of infinite Nats as a semiring, we should be able to replace our previous semiring by the new one and enjoy the benefits in terms of added functionality.
+The immediate next step for this project is to repeat this experiment (generalising some aspect of the compiler) but with linearity checking rather than semirings.
+Indeed, given an implementation of infinite Nats as a semiring, we should be able to replace our previous semiring by the new one and enjoy the benefits in terms of added functionality.

 Unfortunately, while the compiler accepts Nat-multiplicity programs, it keeps the semantics of `0`, `1`, `ω` because everything bigger than 1 is considered unrestricted In the linearity checker.